gofair-foundation/fsr_qualification/CONTRIBUTING.md

 B. Check for duplicates

 1. Use the API: [check duplicates](https://peta-pico.github.io/tapas/tapas.html?api=peta-pico/dsw-nanopub-api&op=/find_gofair_qualified_things_x) by searching with the most common name (and similar names) of the FSR if there exists more than one nanopub.
 2. The goal is to keep only the most informative nanopub, possibly the latest one.
 Duplicates will need to retracted/disapproved (see [F3C](#f-3c-when-the-fsr-nanopub-should-be-retracted)) and any accompanying GitHub issues closed accordingly.
+Therefore it is essential that the same person(s) work on all duplicates of one resource.

 #### **Git Document Quality Check ->** [**G1 B**](#g1-b-steps-for-the-editor-to-document-the-quality-check)

-C. Perform Quality check:
+C. Perform Quality check and document it in the GitHub issue table:

+1. Add your name and ORCID

+2. Add the FSR long name, the FSR thing URI and the FSR nanopub URI

+3. Add all URIs of duplicate(s) if they exist using the *Check Duplicates API*

+4. check if the web links provided are working (add Y or N)

+5. Propose new web links if needed

-1. check if the description is informative enough or if it needs to be corrected/improved
+7. Check if the description is informative enough or if it needs to be corrected/improved (add Y or N)

-2. check if the allocated FSR types are all correct
+8. Check if the allocated FSR types are all correct (add Y or N)

-3. check if the links provided are working

-   - If the FSR was created in the FIP/SIP wizard check if the `prov:wasDerivedFrom` in the pubinfo resolves to the correct FSR project (see https://github.com/fip-wizard/fip-wizard/issues/1)

-4. check if the resource is described in FAIRsharing and if there exists a PID.
-If so, then check if the nanopub refers to it or if it needs to be added.
-Otherwise, skip it - FAIRsharing has only a few types included, so no problem if you can’t find it.
+9. Check if the resource is described in FAIRsharing and if there exists a DOI.
+If so, then check if the nanopub already refers to it.
+In case the FAIRsharing does not refer to it, add it in the table.
+FAIRsharing has only a few types included, so no problem if you can’t find it.

-5. check the creator in publication section of the nanopub (FIP/SIP Wizard or ORCID-published in nanodash)
+11. If the FSR was created in the FIP/SIP wizard add F or S in the table, otherwise it was created in nanodash, so should add the ORCID of the creator.
+In addition, check if the `prov:wasDerivedFrom` in the pubinfo section of the nanopublication resolves to the correct FSR project in the wizard (see https://github.com/fip-wizard/fip-wizard/issues/1)

+Finally,

-D. Propose action:
+D. Propose an action:

-1. accept as is
+1. accept as is (A)
-2. improve
+2. improve (I)
-3. reject
+3. reject (Retract - R, or Disapprove - D)

       and assign a reviewer to check the proposal based on his/her expertise.
 If the reviewer doesn’t respond within 24 hours, check for another reviewer.

 ### **F 2 The Reviewer checks the proposal**